 The answer may be a mix.
-If your cat sleeps with you, chances are many factors prompt him to seek you out, but many of these reasons can be pretty flattering.
+If your cat sleeps with you, chances are a few things prompt him to seek you out, but don’t worry.
+Most of the reasons are pretty flattering.
 The more you know about your cat’s sleep behavior, the better you’ll be able to guess why he’s chosen you to be his nap buddy.
 And if you like co-sleeping, you can do your best to keep the habit going strong!

 If your cat repeatedly sleeps with you, instead of other humans in the home, he’s indicating that you’re his favorite person.
 According to Union Lake Veterinary Hospital and Pet Services, cats often bond more closely with one human in the home.
 Often, cats pick the person who cares for them every day.
 So, if you’re the one who feeds your cat and cleans up after him, think of this as your cat’s way of saying thank you.